Anthony Rizzo Player Props: Yankees vs. Twins

 Anthony Rizzo At The Plate

+- In 12 games played this season, he has hit a homer in two of them.

+- In 41.7% of his games this year, Rizzo has driven in at least one run.
+In three of those games (25.0%) he recorded two or more RBI.

-- In four games this season (36.4%), Rizzo has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (41.7%), he has scored, including multiple runs twice.

-- He has scored at least one run four times this season (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.